 The garlic sauce looks pretty unassuming when you mix it up.
 But when it hits the hot pan, you’ll see how it starts to get thick and sticky like a real Chinese chicken sauce.
 What’s the secret?
 The cornstarch helps thicken it and gives it that classic consistency.
 Don’t skip it or the sauce definitely won’t thicken as it’s supposed to.

 Want a different style of garlicky chicken?
-Try this Garlic Butter Chicken recipe.
+Try this Garlic Butter Chicken recipe or our Creamy Garlic Chicken recipe.

 Type Of Chicken To Use